ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 Please refer to the [**OTP Authentication API**](ID-Authentication-APIs#otp-request-service-public) for more details.

-**D. Respond with masked e-mail and masked phone no for OTP trigger request so that the partner can intimate the individual on the mode of communication of the OTP**
+**D. Respond with masked e-mail and masked phone no for OTP trigger request **

-The system follows the following steps to include masked e-mail and phone in the info object in the response
+The system follows the following steps to include masked e-mail and phone in the OTP request response
-1. Retrieves the mode to which OTP will be sent based on the validation for modes
+1. Retrieves the mode to which OTP will be sent as per the below logic
-   * Validates if the configured mode of communication is also registered
-   * If the configured mode is also registered
-   * Send OTP to the configured and registered mode
+   * If the configured mode of communication is also registered sends OTP to the configured and registered mode
-   * If the configured mode = e-mail and Registered Mode is Mobile; then
-   * Send OTP to Mobile
+   * If the configured mode = e-mail and Registered Mode is Mobile; then sends OTP to Mobile
-   * If the configured mode = phone and Registered Mode is e-mail; then
-   * Send OTP to e-mail
+   * If the configured mode = phone and Registered Mode is e-mail; then sends OTP to e-mail
-   * If registered mode is none, then
+   * If registered mode is none, then send error code.
-   * Send error code.

 Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%2010/Consolidated%20error%20messages%20V2.2.xlsx).

 2. If the communication mode = mobile
-3. Mask the mobile no of the individual as per logic below and include the masked mobile in info object of response
+3. Mask the mobile no of the individual as per logic below and include the masked mobile in the OTP request response
 4. If the communication mode = e-mail
-5. Mask the e-mail of the individual as per the logic below and include the masked e-mail in info object of response
+5. Mask the e-mail of the individual as per the logic below and include the masked e-mail in the OTP request response
 6. If the communication mode = mobile and e-mail
-7. Mask both the mobile no and the email as per the logic below and include the both in info object of response
+7. Mask both the mobile no and the email as per the logic below and include the both in the OTP request response

 **Logic for masking mobile** [**[↑]**](#table-of-content)